marhar/sqlminus/docs/mac-install-source.md

 sqlminus configuration
 ======================

-Edit the first line of sqlminus to point the proper python, and copy the sqlminus to your path.

-    #!/usr/bin/env /usr/local/sqlminus/bin/python

-    cp $TOP/dist/sqlminus $TOP/bin
-    chmod +x $TOP/bin/sqlminus
+There's two files: sqlminus.py and sqlminus, a wrapper script where you can set the necessary environment variables.
+Copy these to $TOP/bin

+The only necessary change is to edit sqlminus to properly set $TOP to your build area.

 Test
 ----